vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - Specifies the user name, password, image store, cluster, bridge network, and name for the virtual container host.
 - Provides `vch1.example.org` as the FQDN for the virtual container host, for use as the Common Name in the certificate.
+- Specifies a folder in which to store the auto-generated certificates.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1